Black Sea Project: Northwest Black Sea Sediment Delivery 2015-2017

 This phase of research addressed two main research themes.

-The first addressed the nature and timing of sediment delivery to the NW Black Sea from the Miocene onwards in five reports (#9-13).
-This entailed the compilation of a U-Pb database of basement and sedimentary samples from potential catchments to the NW Black Sea and the release of 22 new detrital zircon U-Pb records from late Miocene to recent sediments from the three main studied drainage systems in the region.
+The first addressed the nature and timing of sediment delivery to the northwest Black Sea from the Miocene onwards in five reports (#9-13).
+This entailed the compilation of a U-Pb database of basement and sedimentary samples from potential catchments to the northwest Black Sea and the release of 22 new detrital zircon U-Pb records from late Miocene to recent sediments from the three main studied drainage systems in the region.
 Further reports focused on the sandstone composition and provenance of the palaeo-Danube and palaeo-Dniester systems.
-The Danube currently supplies 95% of sediment to the NW Black Sea, but has only began doing so in the relatively recent past.
+The Danube currently supplies 95% of sediment to the northwest Black Sea, but has only begun doing so in the relatively recent past.
 It has a sand composition that can be easily distinguished from the other sediment contributors, including from the previously dominant palaeo-Dniester system.
 A further report tested regional sandstone compositional inconsistencies in the published literature.